 By creating a STRUREL Add-On (SAO), you can package your entire project such that everything is contained in a single file - the SAO.
 A SAO can contain limit-state functions, the stochastic model, and associated documentation material (in form of PDF or image files).
 Through a SAO, you can conveniently pass on your entire model to others and/or easily utilize a model provided by someone else.
 You can also use a SAO to archive completed projects.
 The Add-on Viewer of STRUREL allows you to manage and view your Add-Ons.

-To load or store large vectors or matrices within the external scripts linked to STRUREL, you can make use of MAT-files.
+To load or store large vectors or matrices within the external scripts linked to STRUREL, you can make use of MAT or HDF5 files.

-Besides MATLAB, MAT-files can also be used within other scripting languages like Python, Maple, Mathematica, or Ruby.
+Besides MATLAB, these files can also be used within other scripting languages like Python, Maple, Mathematica, Ruby, Octave, R, Scilab or Gauss.

-To help you set up your stochastic model or assist you in debugging, STRUREL is shipped with a built-in viewer for MAT-files.
+To help you set up your stochastic model or assist you in debugging, STRUREL is shipped with a built-in Data File Viewer.

 Through the interfaces available for STRUREL, you can couple almost any external application/library to STRUREL.